Alex Dyer (footballer, born 1990): Club career

+On 29 June 2025, Dyer signed for Isthmian League Premier Division side St Albans City.

 International career

-Dyer was called up to the Montserrat national team in 2011, for their 2014 FIFA World Cup CONCACAF First Round qualifiers against Belize.
+Dyer was called up to the Montserrat national team in 2011, for their 2014 FIFA World Cup CONCACAF first round qualifiers against Belize.
 He made his debut against Belize on 15 June, in their home fixture, which was played at Ato Boldon Stadium in Couva, Trinidad and Tobago.
 Montserrat lost 5–2.
 After making two appearances in June 2021, Dyer reached seventeen caps making him the nation's joint-record appearance holder.